-- Get A Hold Of Yourself Man: When a character helps another character out of a depressed state by usually hitting them.
+- Get a Hold of Yourself, Man!: When a character gets another character out of a depressed state by shaking or slapping them.

-- God Is Displeased: A benevolent deity withdraws their protection of mortals over a slight.
+- God Is Displeased: A benevolent deity withdraws their protection.

 - Good Cop/Bad Cop: While the good cop is respectful, the bad cop deals with suspects harshly.